Incompletely observed nonparametric factorial designs with repeated measurements: A wild bootstrap approach: Acknowledgement

 \section{Acknowledgement}

 Lubna Amro and Markus Pauly acknowledge the support of the German Research Foundation (DFG) (No. PA 2409/3-2).
-Frank Konietschke’s work was also supported by the German Research Foundation (DFG) (No. KO 4680/3-2). }
+Frank Konietschke’s work was also supported by the German Research Foundation (DFG) (No. KO 4680/3-2).
+Lubna Amro also acknowledges the support of the project "From Prediction to Agile Interventions in the Social Sciences (FAIR)", which receives funding from the programme "Profilbildung 2020", an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia.
+The sole responsibility for the content of this publication lies with the authors. }

 \FloatBarrier